 I am an Assistant Professor in Political Science at the University of North Carolina at Chapel Hill.
 I hold a PhD in Politics (Political Economy program) from Princeton University, where I was a graduate fellow in the Program for Quantitative and Analytical Political Science (Q-APS), the Research Program in Political Economy, and the Fellowship of Woodrow Wilson Scholars.
 My fields of specialization are Political Economy and Political Methodology.

 My work has been published at Public Opinion Quarterly, American Political Science Review, Journal of Development Economics, Journal of Politics, and Economics Letters.

-Before coming to Princeton University, I was a Research Fellow at the Research Department of the Inter-American Development Bank, and a Consultant at the World Bank’s Latin America and the Caribbean Region Poverty Reduction Unit.
-I hold a M.A. from Vanderbilt University and a B.A. from Universidad Católica de Honduras.
+Before graduate school, I was a Research Fellow at the Research Department of the Inter-American Development Bank, and a Consultant at the World Bank’s Latin America and the Caribbean Region Poverty Reduction Unit.

 A copy of my CV can be found here.